david-c0rtes/ADS_Project/README.md

 Saves data and exits the application.
 ## Data Management
 How the Data is Stored:

 File Name: user_data

 Each user's data includes:

 XP: Total XP accumulated based on habit streaks.

 Level: Calculated from the XP.

+Habits:
-Habits: Each habit includes:
+Each habit includes:
-Name
-Frequency
-Preferred Time
-Notification Preference
-History: A 7-day record of whether the habit was completed (yes or no).
+Name, Frequency, Preferred Time, Notification Preference, History: A 7-day record of whether the habit was completed (yes or no).
-Example Data Format in user_data: yaml
+Example Data Format in user_data:
-Copy code

 [JohnDoe]
 XP: 150
 Level: 2